2023 f1 season preview

 However, with the race calendar expanding wider than ever before, a few new rule changes and some exciting driver movements confirmed in the off-season, the 2023 F1 season promises to be anything but boring!

-2023 Formula One season calendar
+2023 Formula One Season Calendar

 The 2023 season calendar will be the biggest ever in Formula One history, with 23 races scheduled, up from 22 races last year.
 Initially, there were 23 races planned for 22 before the Russian GP was cancelled, and 24 races planned for 2023, before the Chinese GP was cancelled.